PabloNicolasDiaz/parcel-resolver-modernizr/README.md

 ## Usage: Embedded in html

 This option is similar to [parcel-plugin-modernizr](https://github.com/hirasso/parcel-plugin-modernizr) usage option 1.
-Where you include the "modernizr.js" js module in your index.html file
+Where you can include the "modernizr.js" js module in your index.html file

 ./src/index.html: